 - improves blood lipid ratios, blood pressure

 - reduce vascular inflammation, which is the cause of most modern diseases, and is linked to CVD, diabetes, dementia, cancer

-- decreasing carbs increases the fat transporting enzymes AND increase the rate at which the mitochondria (powerhouses of your cells) utilize fat
+- decreasing carbs increases the fat-transporting enzymes AND increases the rate at which the mitochondria (powerhouses of your cells) utilize fat

 - increase whole, real foods leading to an increase in nutrients